nanogchen/polyGraft/README.md

 4. download polyGraft through github
 5. use polyGraft for generation under /path/to/polyGraft/examples

-**NOTE**: to use other polymers (rather than PEO) for polymer brush generation using polyGraft, one must provide the gro/itp files of the polymer.
+**NOTE**: to use other polymers (rather than PEO) for polymer brush generation using polyGraft, one must provide the gro/itp files (for Gromacs simulations) or data file (for LAMMPS simulations) of the polymer.
 The user should be responsible for the results in this case as no validity checks on the input files were applied (i.e., validate the force field parameters and visualize the generated structure etc.)

 # How to cite
 1. Chen, Guang. "polyGraft 1.0: A Program for Molecular Structure and Topology Generation of Polymer-Grafted Hybrid Nanostructures".
 J. Comput.
 Chem.
 2023, 44(28), 2230. https://doi.org/10.1002/jcc.27206